fwinkelbauer/chunkyard/README.md

 ## Usage

-Type `chunkyard --help` to see a list of all available commands.
+Type `chunkyard help` to see a list of all available commands.
 You can add `--help` to any command to get more information about what parameters it expects.